Researching No Annual Fee Credit Cards

 The fewer fees the better!

-When looking at fee vs. no annual fee credit cards, check out any additional fees they may charge.
+Annual fees are not the only type of fee you may encounter in a credit card.
+When comparing fee vs. no annual fee credit cards, look for any other fees you may be charged.
 What does the card charge for late fees?
 Are there fees for making purchases when you travel abroad (foreign currency transaction fees)?
-Do you have fees for making payments by phone or for redeeming rewards?
+Will you have to pay fees for making payments by phone or for redeeming rewards?
 Are there any overlimit fees?

-Since any fees you pay can reduce the credit card’s overall value to you, check the card terms and conditions before you apply for a card.
+Since any fees you pay may reduce the credit card’s overall value to you, check the credit card’s terms and conditions before you apply.

 What’s the APR?

 You’ve compared card annual fees, other fees and benefits—now what’s the APR?
+Understanding how credit card interest works and your current (or potential) credit card’s APR are very important to making smart financial decisions.
 The APR is another way you can get the best deal from a credit card.
 Many credit cards offer a 0% or low APR for an introductory time period.

 Earn big‑time cash back that never expires with Discover it®.